hakerdefo/pmytd/README.md

 ### Update :

-Youtube and other video sharing sites continually change their APIs.
+YouTube and other video sharing sites continually change their APIs.
 So it is advised to keep youtube-dl updated to latest version.
-You can easily update youtube-dl via 'Check for updates' option in pmytd menu.
+You can easily update youtube-dl via "Check for updates" option in pmytd menu.

 ### License :